mungiu/FitnessCompany_JavaProject/README.md

 - essentially a list of boundaries

 ### Choices of model and methods
+- Ask the customer again?
+(Allan, Mona)
-- What
+- What (The problem)
-- Why
+- Why (Why the problem is important)
-- Which
+- Which (Which level of depth we will use to solve this problem)
-- How
+- How (making use cases and use case desriptions)
-- Who
+- Who ( who is responsible for this point)
-- When
+- Priorities & their extent (what problems and how much time dedication)

 ### Time Schedule
 - Start from last day backwards